 Almost every day, I hear a client say, “I want to do this big scary thing, but I can’t — I’m not brave enough.”

 Instead of going back to school, starting a business, switching careers, people stay stuck.
+To successfully change careers at forty, you have to believe you can.

 But I don’t believe it’s just about bravery.